-Fundamentals: Mechanics and its relevance, concepts of forces, laws of mechanics- Lami's Theorem, Concept of free-body diagram, centroids, center of gravity, area moment of inertia, mass, moment of inertia.
+Fundamentals: Mechanics and its relevance, concepts of forces, laws of mechanics - Lami's Theorem, Concept of free-body diagram, centroids, center of gravity, area moment of inertia, mass, moment of inertia.

-Friction: Laws of friction, application of laws of friction, wedge friction, body on inclined planes.
 Statics: Principles of statics, Types of forces, concurrent and non-concurrent forces, composition of forces, forces in a plane and space, simple stresses and strains, elastic constant.